randyjama/mp1/README.md

 Now start Eclipse and then select the following menu item: `File -> New -> Project...`.
 You should then pick `Gradle Project`.
 You will be asked to provide a project name, and the directory that contains the repository you cloned.

+Note that you can compile and run tests on your from Eclipse or you can run `gradle check` from the command line.

 ### Implementing the required methods

 When you open up the project in Eclipse, in the Package Explorer frame you should see a [package](https://docs.oracle.com/javase/tutorial/java/package/packages.html): `stringhelper`.